dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 ## Step 4.
 Partitioning

-- Search “Disk Management” in your windows search bar
+- Search “Disk Management” in your Windows search bar
 - Right-click on your “(C:) Drive
 - Shrink your C: drive to the 64 GB below half of your total available storage
 - There will be a section at the bottom in “Disk 0” labelled “Unallocated”